Top Three Issues for AZ Dems: Affordability, Education and Healthcare

 The county party is launching a grant-funded program to convert appointed precinct committee members to elected positions during the August primary, with plans to collect paperwork in person.
 “Precinct Committee people in Arizona are the foundation of our party,” Fernandez emphasized.

-The party has scheduled major fundraising events, including a Gabby Giffords gala tentatively planned for April, a presentation of comedian Corinne Fisher, and a national musical act.
-The annual Pima County Udall dinner is set for May 31.
+The party has scheduled major fundraising events, including a Gabby Giffords gala tentatively planned for April and the annual Pima County Udall dinner, set for May 30 at the Desert Diamond Casino.

 Looking Ahead